anmpahwa/TSP.jl/README.md

 # Traveling Salesman Problem (TSP)

-Given a graph `G = (N,A)` with set of nodes N and set of arcs `A` with arc traversal cost `cᵢⱼ ; (i,j) ∈ A`, the objective of a traveling salesman problem is to develop a least cost route visiting every node exactly once.
+Given a graph `G = (N,A)` with set of nodes N and set of arcs `A` with arc traversal cost `cᵢⱼ ; (i,j) ∈ A`, the objective of a Traveling Salesman Problem is to develop a least cost route visiting every node exactly once.

 This package uses Adaptive Large Neighborhood Search (ALNS) algorithm to find an